ThomasLamprecht/ceph/ceph/doc/glossary.rst

         Crimson
                 A next-generation OSD architecture whose aim is the reduction of latency costs incurred due to cross-core communications.
-A re-design of the OSD that reduces lock contention by reducing communication between shards in the data path.
+A re-design of the OSD reduces lock contention by reducing communication between shards in the data path.
 Crimson improves upon the performance of classic Ceph OSDs by eliminating reliance on thread pools.
 See `Crimson: